osmzoso/osm2sqlite/README.md

 OSM data can be obtained from a provider such as [Geofabrik](https://download.geofabrik.de).

 There are two program versions:
-- a Python version in a single file as a prototype
+- a version in Python in a single file as a prototype (see ./tools/osm2sqlite.py)
-- a version in C

-(see ./tools/osm2sqlite.py and [compiling annotations](doc/compiling_annotations.md))
+- a version in C (see [compiling annotations](doc/compiling_annotations.md))

 Runtime for a 700 MByte OSM file:
 Python : 2 minutes 36 seconds